BaiyangZhang/BaiyangZhang.github.io/_posts/2024-06-15-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-I.md

 and $\tilde{g}(k)$ is the Fourier transform of the test function $g(x)$.

 In some theories, especially those involving non-linear sigma models and certain gauge theories, solitons can be seen as coherent states of the underlying field theory.
 This correspondence helps in understanding the non-perturbative aspects of the field theory.

+At the end of section 4.3 in Coleman's note on classical and quantum lumps, he said and I quote

+> I do not believe there are any plausible variational computations using coherent states or simple generalizations of them in more than one spatial dimension.
+It would be nice to have reasonable variational states in this case.
+A good place to begin exploring would be a super-renormalizable theory in two spatial dimensions.
+Here, although all divergences are not removed by normal ordering, it is still possible to sum them up in closed form.
+Thus we have at least a minimal criterion for a reasonable trial state: the expectation value of the Hamiltonian density should not be infinite.
+Coherent states do not meet this test.

+We will see if this is correct in 3+1 dimension.

 # Conventions